Fraud Avoidance Do’s and Don’ts

 MCT Credit Union and Visa will not call or e-mail you to request your personal account information.
-You may be asked to verify your personal information when you initiate a call to us, because we want to make sure it’s really you (and not somebody trying to steal your information).
+You may be asked to verify your personal information when you initiate a call to us because we want to make sure it is really you (and not somebody trying to steal your information).

 Protect Yourself from Identity Theft